-11.1.1.8 Uniform Distribution
+11.1.1.10 Uniform Distribution

 The Uniform distribution is a continuous distribution with a rectangular-shaped PDF.
 It is often used where the distribution is only vaguely known, but upper and lower limits are known.
-Its default support is $lower \le x \le upper$.
+Its default support is $x \in [lower, upper]$.